simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 - Or if there are no such amounts in the journal, a default format is used (like `$1000.00`).

-Transaction price amounts don't affect the amount display style directly, but occasionally they can do so indirectly (eg when an posting's amount is inferred using a transaction price).
+Transaction prices don't affect the amount display style directly, but occasionally they can do so indirectly (eg when an posting's amount is inferred using a transaction price).
 If you find this causing problems, use a commodity directive to fix the display style.

+In summary: amounts will be displayed much as they appear in your journal, with the max observed number of decimal places.
+If you want to see fewer decimal places in reports, use a commodity directive to override that.

 ## Transaction prices